Why some women turn to tantric massage

 Tantra does not belong to an elite.

-It is the path for women and men who have thirst for truth.
+It is the way of women and men who thirst for truth.

-And in this fast-paced world, where the body is commodified and intimacy is often damaged, women of the touch have a huge role to play.
+And in this world where everything moves fast, where the body is commodified, where the intimate is often damaged, the «Women of Touch» have an immense role to play.

 They are the guardians of the senses, the alchemists of the heart, the transmitters of consciousness.

-And behind this presence, there is often a more intimate path: that of rediscovering a forgotten form of dignity, in relation to the body, to touch, to oneself.
+And behind this presence, there is often a more intimate path: that of to find a forgotten form of dignity, in relation to the body, to touch, to oneself.

 A tantric massage workshop is aimed at anyone who wants to explore conscious touch and deepen their connection with their own sexuality and that of their partner.
 It is suitable for both single people and couples of all ages and sexual orientations, regardless of their previous experience with tantra or massage.